 Driver binaries are used in the driver_output2 and driver_outputv calls, and in the queue.
-Also the driver call-back outputv [page 78] uses driver binaries.
+Also the driver call-back outputv [page 89] uses driver binaries.

-If the driver of some reason or another, wants to keep a driver binary around, in a static variable for instance, the ref-count in the refc field should be incremented, and the binary can later be freed in the stop [page 76] call-back, with driver_free_binary.
+If the driver of some reason or another, wants to keep a driver binary around, in a static variable for instance, the reference count should be incremented, and the binary can later be freed in the stop [page 88] call-back, with driver_free_binary.